Ticwatch Pro 5 Enduro

 Not for

-Not for iPhone users, small-wrist shoppers who dislike large cases, or anyone who needs LTE, Google Assistant, ECG, wireless charging, or the newest Wear OS features.
-Serious athletes may also want a dedicated sports watch with more dependable tracking accuracy.
+Not for iPhone users, small-wrist shoppers who dislike large watches, serious athletes who need consistently precise tracking, or buyers who prioritize LTE, Google Assistant, and the newest Wear OS features.

 Verdict